shfarhaan/Learning-Python-Concepts/README.md

 `pytest`

+To run specific tests please execute:

+pytest ./path/to/the/test_file.py
+Linting the Code
+Linting is done using pylint and flake8 libraries.

+## PyLint
+___
+To check if the code is written with respect to PEP 8 style guide please run:

+`pylint ./src/`
+In case if linter will detect error (i.e. missing-docstring) you may want to read more about specific error by running:

 # Python Classes and Methods

 Python is an “object-oriented programming language.”
 This means that almost all the code is implemented using a special construct called classes.
 Programmers use classes to keep related things together.
 This is done using the keyword “class,” which is a grouping of object-oriented constructs.